-The time it will take for the interview varies, depending on how much you would like to share, but most interviews last between 30 - 45 minutes.
-Communicating with us before and after the interview (setting up an interview date and time checking the transcript and your 'Health Professional Profile') will take one to two hours.
+The time it will take for the interview varies, depending on how much you would like to share, but most interviews last between one and two hours.
+Remember, if you want to stop the interview at any time, you can do so without giving any reason at all.
+Communicating with us before and after the interview (setting up an interview date and time checking the transcript and your 'Participant Profile') will take up to two hours, and potential travel to the interview location up to one hour.